Improving VAEs' Robustness to Adversarial Attack: Hierarchical --Penalised VAEs

+The simplest hierarchical extension of conditional stochastic variables in the generative model is the Deep Latent Gaussian Model (DLGM) of \cite{Rezende2014}.
+Here the forward model factorises as a chain, \(p_\theta(\v{x},\Vec{\v{z}})=p_\theta(\v{x}|\v{z}^1)\prod\nolimits_{i=1}^{L-1} p_\theta(\v{z}^i | \v{z}^{i+1}) p(\v{z}^L)\), where each $p_\theta(\v{z}^i | \v{z}^{i+1})$ is a Gaussian distribution with mean and variance parameterised by deep nets, while $p(\v{z}^L)$ is an isotropic Gaussian.
 Unfortunately, we found that naively applying TC-correlation penalisation to DLGM-style VAEs did not confer the improved robustness we observed in single layer VAEs.
-We postulate that this observed weakness is inherent to the structure of chain factorisation in the generative model: this structure means that the data-likelihood depends solely on $\v{z}^1$, the bottom-most latent variable, and attackers need only manipulate $\v{z}^1$ to produce a successful attack.
+We postulate that this observed weakness is inherent to the structure of chain factorisation in the generative model.
+This means that the data-likelihood depends solely on $\v{z}^1$, the bottom-most latent variable, and attackers only need to manipulate $\v{z}^1$ to produce a successful attack.

-To account for this, we instead propose a generative model in which the likelihood $p_\theta(\v{x}|\Vec{\v{z}})$ depends on \textit{all} the latent variables in the chain $\Vec{\v{z}}$, rather than just the bottom layer $\v{z}^1$.
-This leads to the following factorisation of the generative structure (which shares some similarity to that of BIVA~\citep{Maaloe2019})
+To account for this, we instead use a generative model in which the likelihood $p_\theta(\v{x}|\Vec{\v{z}})$ depends on \textit{all} the latent variables in the chain $\Vec{\v{z}}$, rather than just the bottom layer $\v{z}^1$, as has been done in \cite{Kingma, Maaloe2019}.
+This leads to the following factorisation of the generative structure:

 To construct the ELBO, we must further introduce an inference network $q_\phi(\Vec{\v{z}}|\v{x})$.
-On the basis of simplicity and that it produces effective empirical performance, we simply use a chain factorisation for this as per~\citep{Rezende2014}:
+On the basis of simplicity and that it produces effective empirical performance, we use the factorisation: